ldipotetjob/mojitoverde/content/posts/2019-03-10-akkaconcurrencysolution/index.md

 //....................
 ```

-With minimal changes, the main idea was to launch as many **"Futures"** as websites we needed to parse or process and then do something with the results, when every computation finishes(**onComplete**).
-I checked  the processing time then decided probe the Akka libraries  to improve the performance and reduce the calculation time.
+With minimal changes, the main idea was to launch as many **"Futures"** as websites we needed to parse or process and then do something with the results when every computation finishes(**onComplete**).
+I checked the processing time and then decided to probe the Akka libraries to improve the performance and reduce the calculation time.

-I recommend to understand the core of akka libraries, [the Actor Model](https://en.wikipedia.org/wiki/Actor_model), because it is the base of these libraries and the implementation that akka has made of this model.
+I recommend understanding the core of Akka libraries, [the Actor Model](https://en.wikipedia.org/wiki/Actor_model) because it is the base of these libraries and the implementation that Akka has made of this model.

 ![akka_actormodel_eng_img](/mojitoverde/images/akka_actormodel_eng.png#floatcenter)

-Let us to have a look at the actor model Akka implementation.
+Let us have a look at the actor model Akka implementation.

 ![akka_mailbox_img](/mojitoverde/images/akka_mailbox.png#floatleft)
 **Actor and Actor-1** communicate exclusively by exchanging messages( placing them into the recipient’s MailBox) asynchronously. \